calmbrotheryul/4D-Chaotic-Image-Encryption/README.md

 ---

-## 🔍 Overview
+🔍 Overview

-This project provides a full MATLAB implementation of a chaotic image encryption scheme that leverages nonlinear dynamic behavior to ensure secure image transmission.
-The encryption pipeline includes:

-- Chaotic sequence generation
-- Image permutation and diffusion
+This project presents a MATLAB implementation of a novel grayscale image encryption algorithm based on a four-dimensional (4D) continuous chaotic system with strong dissipative properties.
+The method addresses the limitations of conventional encryption schemes when applied to image data, such as large size and strong inter-pixel correlation.

+Key components of the algorithm include:

+Image-dependent key generation using SHA-256 to derive initial conditions from the input image

+Global Arnold scrambling and intra-block dynamic Zigzag scanning to increase positional randomness

+Dual diffusion process combining chaotic orbits, XOR operations, and inter-block chaining for high sensitivity and security

-- Performance evaluation (histogram, entropy, NPCR, UACI, key sensitivity, etc.)
+Robust performance evaluation, including metrics such as entropy, NPCR, UACI, and key sensitivity

+Simulations on standard test images demonstrate that the algorithm achieves strong security performance, with an average NPCR of 99.61% and UACI of 33.46%, surpassing several state-of-the-art methods.

-The algorithm is designed to be **reproducible** and **easy to adapt** for future research on chaos-based cryptography.
+This code is directly related to our manuscript submitted to The Visual Computer, and is intended to facilitate reproducibility and future research in chaos-based image encryption.

 ---